eat-sleep-code/on-air/README.md

 ```

 ### Connect the OLED screen to your Raspberry Pi Pico W
-Connect your OLED screen to your Raspberry Pi Pico W using the I2C protocol.
+Connect your OLED screen to your Raspberry Pi Pico W.
 Make sure the OLED screen is properly connected to the Pico W's pins.